-There is another default system-created group named users that is not used by OES 2015 or later services but is nevertheless created on all SLES 11 (and therefore, OES 2015 SP1or later) servers.
+There is another default system-created group named users that is not used by OES 11 SP3 services but is nevertheless created on all SLES 11 (and therefore, OES 11) servers.

 Creating an eDirectory group named users would seem logical to many administrators.
 And as with the shadow group, nothing prevents you from using this name.